-Ash’s Caterpie/Metapod: The first Pokemon Ash ever caught (Pikachu not counted because it was given to him), Caterpie wishes for nothing more than to be a Butterfree and fly around in the sky.
+Captures: Ash’s Caterpie/Metapod: The first Pokemon Ash ever caught (Not counting Pikachu because it was given to him), Caterpie wishes for nothing more than to be a Butterfree and fly around in the sky.
 He also has a great deal of affection for Misty, who despises bugs.
 Poor guy.
-He’s also, I believe, the first and only Pokemon to be caught and evolved in the same episode.
+He’s also, I believe, the first and only Pokemon on Ash’s team to be caught and evolved in the same episode.

-Plot: Continuing from the last shot of episode 2, Ash throws a Pokeball at a nearby Caterpie in Viridian forest and manages to capture it!
+Plot: Continuing from the last episode, Ash throws a Pokeball at a nearby Caterpie in Viridian forest and manages to capture it!
 Ash couldn’t be more excited to catch his first Pokemon, but Misty couldn’t be more grossed out that it’s a Bug type.
 This is an even bigger problem as Caterpie takes quite the liking to Misty.

 Tensions are high for the group as they travel, and they’re only made worse when Ash shows poor judgment while trying to capture a Pidgeotto.
 He does manage to capture it, but not before nearly getting Caterpie badly hurt.